 The exterior of this triptych is rarely reproduced.
-A closed view of the altarpiece painted in gray tones, Creation with Earth Uninhabited, shows a vast panorama of the Earth, sky, and water enclosed in a transparent globe.
+A closed view of the altarpiece, painted in gray tones, Creation with Earth Uninhabited, shows a vast panorama of the Earth, sky, and water enclosed in a transparent globe.
 The Earth seems to be surrounded by water.
-Nothing living, perhaps, but some strange things seem to appear.
+Though there is nothing living, some strange things seem to appear.
 For instance, in the left foreground of the painting are horn shapes projecting from rocks, among other fantastic shapes in this just-created world.
 This is considered to be the Third Day of Creation as described in Genesis:

 The Left Panel of the Triptych

 The left panel, Eden, is reminiscent—in terms of the freshness of the landscape—of Jan van Eyck’s Adoration of the Lamb in the Ghent altar.
-It is the Creation of Man; Man has been created.
-Adam sits on the ground with God beside him, and God has just created Eve to match him on the right-hand side.
+It is the Creation of Man: Adam sits on the ground with God beside him, and on the right-hand side, God has just created Eve to match him.
 The Tree of the Knowledge of Good and Evil is on the left.
-There are also foreground creatures scurrying about, including, just near Adam, a cat carrying off a mouse and a not fully evolved creature who seems to be crawling out of the foreground pool—and a flying fish in the middle, who looks as if it is about to exit the water on its wings.
+Creatures in the foreground scurry about, including near Adam: a cat carries off a mouse, an un-evolved creature crawls out of the foreground pool, and a flying fish surfaces in the middle, who looks as if it is about to fly out of the water.

-Eden was watered by four rivers, perhaps suggested by four streams of water coming from the central fountain, but it could also be a reference, by the way, to the Book of Revelation, where the Fountain of Life is the source of the Rivers of Paradise.
-If it is the Fountain of Life, then the presence of an owl, found in the eyelike opening at the center of the fountain, is very disconcerting because the owl, as a symbol of night, is also a symbol of death.
+Eden was watered by four rivers, suggested by four streams of water coming from the central fountain.
+This could also be a reference to the Book of Revelation, where the Fountain of Life is the source of the Rivers of Paradise.
+The presence of an owl, found in the eyelike opening at the center of the fountain, is disconcerting.
+The owl as a symbol of the night is also a symbol of death.
 Even in Eden amid the creation of life, there is death.

 The Center Panel of the Triptych

-An intriguing motif is the feeding of humans by giant birds.
+An intriguing, recurring motif in The Garden of Earthly Delights is the use of birds, specifically giant birds feeding humans.
 To the right of center, below the riding procession, is a red conical tree.
-On one of its branches, a bird perches, berry in beak held above the straining upturned heads of a large group of human supplicants.
+A bird perches on one of its branches, berry in beak held above the straining, upturned heads of a large group of human supplicants.

 The Right Panel of the Triptych